Fathin-Ishrak-Romeo/PCGenixAI/README.md

    npm run dev
    ```
 This will start the development server.
 In the terminal, a localhost link (e.g., `http://localhost:3000`) will appear.
 Copy and paste the link into your browser to access the application.

+### Step 7: Testing
+- Register a new user and log in.
+- Browse PC components and test the filtering options.
+- Use the PC Build Generator to generate a build.
+- Use the Manual Selection to select components manually.
+- Add components to the cart and proceed with testing.
+- Contact support using the chatbot or contact form.

+## Contributing
+Feel free to contribute to this project by opening issues or submitting pull requests.

+## License
+This project is licensed under the MIT License.